dgrzeszczak/KeyedCodable/README.md

 model.jsonData()
 ```

-**Note that you can provide coders in parameters**
+*You can provide coders in method parameters in case you need additional setup*

 ### Coders

-You can also use *Keyed* coders the same way as normal versions.
+You can also use *Keyed* coders the same way as standard versions.

 ```swift
 let model = try KeyedJSONDecoder().decode(Model.self, from: data)